Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Counting and equidistribution of crossratios of loxodromic fixed points

 In order to obtain the counting claim, we note that since $\wt \sigma^+_{\DD^-}$ is invariant under the stabiliser in $\Ga$ of $\DD^-$, hence under $\Ga_{\alpha_0}$, the measures on both sides of the equidistribution claim in Theorem \ref{theo:mainrelatheight} are invariant under $\Ga_{\alpha_0}$, see Proposition \ref{prop:propricomplexity} (5) for the invariance of the right hand side.
 By Proposition \ref{prop:mescomputBT} (5) and (6), and by the definition of $\iota_{\alpha_0}$, we have

-The counting claim follows by evaluating the equidistribution claim on the characteristic function $\psi$ of a compact open fundamental domain for the action of $\Ga_{\alpha_0}$ on $K_v-\{\alpha_0, \alpha_0^\sigma\}$.
-This characteristic function is locally constant, hence $\beta'$-Hölder-continuous for the distance-like function $d_{\DD^-}$, as seen end of Section \ref{rem:locconstholder}. \cqfd
+The counting claim follows by evaluating the equidistribution claim on the characteristic function $\psi$ of a compact-open fundamental domain for the action of $\Ga_{\alpha_0}$ on $K_v-\{\alpha_0, \alpha_0^\sigma\}$.
+This characteristic function is locally constant, hence $\beta'$-Hölder-continuous for the distance-like function $d_{\DD^-}$, as seen end of Section \ref{subsec:holdercont}. \cqfd